Profile: Tim Pychyl

 Tim Pychyl - Associate Professor

-Dr. Pychyl is an Associate Professor in the Department of Psychology with a cross-appointment to the School of Linguistics and Language Studies.
+Dr. Pychyl is an Associate Professor in the Department of Psychology, the Director of the Centre for Initiatives in Education (carleton.ca/cie) and he has a cross-appointment to the School of Linguistics and Language Studies.
 His research in psychology is focused on the breakdown in volitional action commonly known as procrastination and its relation to personal well being (recent publications are provided below).
 You can learn about his research at procrastination.ca.

-The winner of numerous teaching awards including the 3M National Teaching Fellowship, Ontario Confederation of University Faculty Associations Teaching Award and the inaugural recipient of the University Medal for Distinguished Teaching, Dr. Pychyl teaches a doctoral-seminar on university teaching in the department and supervises the doctoral student mentored-teaching program.
+The winner of numerous teaching awards including the 3M National Teaching Fellowship, Ontario Confederation of University Faculty Associations Teaching Award and the inaugural recipient of the University Medal for Distinguished Teaching, Dr. Pychyl has taught a doctoral-seminar on university teaching in the department and is regularly invited to speak about teaching at campuses across Canada.